-There has been no change in the management of the home since the last inspection.
-Miss Sarah-Jane Thompson has been the manager in this home since 13 May 2021.
+There has been a change in the management of the home since the last inspection.
+Ms Nicolle Forsythe is the acting manager of the home.

 There was evidence that a robust system of auditing was in place to monitor the quality of care and other services provided to residents.
 There was evidence of auditing across various aspects of care and services provided by the home.